 Although a sleeping bag’s warmth is usually quantified by the EN rating mentioned above, the fill power and loft are the two most important factors in determining what that rating will be.

-The material used in your sleeping bag’s shell or outer layer is important for two reasons: protection and durability; and, resistance to damp and condensation.
+The material used in your sleeping bag’s shell or outer layer is important for two reasons: protection and durability; and, resistance to dampness and condensation.

 1) Protection and durability